 The CEO of Synacor (SYNC) is Buying Shares

-Following this transaction Himesh Bhise’s holding in the company was increased by 14.73% to a total of $257.1K.
-In addition to Himesh Bhise, one other SYNC executive reported Buy trades in the last month.
+In addition to Himesh Bhise, 4 other SYNC executives reported Buy trades in the last month.
+Following this transaction Himesh Bhise’s holding in the company was increased by 2.57% to a total of $268.3K.

 See today’s analyst top recommended stocks >>